GTR-Turbo: Merged Checkpoint is Secretly a Free Teacher for Agentic VLM Training

-Specifically, after each PPO update \cite{schulman2017proximal}, we save the model weights and include them in our checkpoint buffer.
+Specifically, after each RL update \cite{schulman2017proximal}, we save the model weights and include them in our checkpoint buffer.
 By employing the TIES merging technique \cite{yadav2023ties}, we effectively avoid parameter interference among these models.
-The resulting merged model aggregates previous experiences and consistently outperforms the current training agent, sufficiently serving as a teacher (see Figure~\ref{fig:model_merging_demo} for a proof-of-concept result).
-The guidance information can be utilized either through SFT-based online imitation learning, similar to the original GTR framework, or via logit distillation with KL regularization, which replaces the autoregressive generation with a single forward pass to further improve training efficiency and encourage exploration.
-As illustrated in Figure~\ref{fig:framework}, GTR-Turbo is a flexible, scalable, and self-evolving agent training method, which does not need external supervision signals from the API model or human annotation but enables reliable and controllable decision-making in complex and challenging visual agentic environments.
+The resulting merged model aggregates prior experience and consistently outperforms the current training agent, thereby serving as a teacher (see Figure~\ref{fig:model_merging_demo} for a proof-of-concept result).
+The guidance information can be used either through SFT-based online imitation learning, as in the original GTR framework, or via soft logit distillation with KL regularization, which replaces the teacher model's autoregressive generation with a single forward pass to further improve training efficiency and encourage exploration.
+As illustrated in Figure~\ref{fig:framework}, GTR-Turbo is a flexible, scalable, and self-evolving agent training method that does not require external supervision signals from the API model or human annotations, yet enables reliable and controllable decision-making in complex and challenging visual interactive environments.

-Empirically, we post-train the Qwen2.5-VL-7B model \cite{bai2025qwen2.5} using GTR-Turbo.
-In the complex Points24 card game task \cite{zhai2025fine}, the resulting agent achieves state-of-the-art (SOTA) performance, surpassing both GTR and other agent models while requiring only 50\% training time, absolutely zero API calling, and 40\% of the compute cost, demonstrating remarkable efficiency improvement.
-In the widely adopted and more challenging ALFWorld visual environment \cite{shridhar2020alfworld}, where the observation only consists of images, an episode can span over 50 steps, and rewards are extremely sparse, typically provided at the end of tasks, GTR-turbo still achieves rapid and stable improvements on task success rate, outperforming many baselines with a similar model size.
+Empirically, we post-train the Qwen2.5-VL-7B \cite{bai2025qwen2.5} and Qwen3-VL-8B \cite{Qwen3-VL} using GTR-Turbo.
+In the complex Points24 card game task \cite{zhai2025fine}, the resulting agent achieves state-of-the-art (SOTA) results, surpassing both GTR and other strong baselines while cutting 50\% training time, 100\% API calling, and 60\% of the compute cost, demonstrating remarkable efficiency improvement.
+In the widely adopted and more challenging ALFWorld visual environments \cite{shridhar2020alfworld}, where the observation only consists of images, an episode can span over 50 steps, and rewards are extremely sparse, typically provided at the end of tasks, GTR-turbo still makes rapid and stable progress on task success rate, outperforming many baselines with a comparable model size.
 Furthermore, we conduct comprehensive ablation studies to evaluate different design choices and configurations.\looseness-1